lzrscg/celestiaql/README.md

 ## How to run
 1. Install `celestia-appd`.
 [Instructions are here.](https://mzonder.notion.site/Celestia-Application-validator-node-Install-devnet-2-3a3087806d8b492ca937133c1fbca947)
 2. Step 1 might take a while.
 Once it is done catching up, start Celestia.
 Do this either one of two ways: start the service (following the above instructions) or run the command `celestia-appd start`.
+If you were previously catching up, it may already be running.
 3. Install and run [MongoDB](https://www.mongodb.com/try/download/community).
 4. Clone this Git repo `git clone https://github.com/lzrscg/celestiaql && cd celestiaql`
 5. Make sure you have `nodejs` and `npm` installed.
 If not, you can use the [official website](https://nodejs.org/en/download) or [nvm](https://github.com/nvm-sh/nvm).